barfowl/OpenSubdiv/opensubdiv/far/README.txt

 face of a particular topological configuration.
 They are defined in terms of the minimal number of control points required and are not tied to any particular topological representation.
-PatchTrees can be constructed independently or shared for all faces in a mesh that identified with similar topology.
+PatchTrees can be constructed independently or shared for all faces in a mesh that are identified with similar topology.

 The Far::BasePatch is the public class that clients are intended to use to construct and evaluate the limit surface associated with a face of their mesh.